 Diane began attending the Caregivers Support Group in the spring.
 “I felt it might be helpful to gather some information about dementia.
 I saw attending the group as more of an educational experience,” Diane says.
 “Now, I see it as more of a support group.”

-Both groups are led by two of our staff members whose knowledge and personal experience allow them to offer different perspectives.
+Both groups are led by two of our team members members whose knowledge and personal experience allow them to offer different perspectives.
 Ruth Dickinson, our wellness director, cared for mother in her own home and shares her personal experience with the group.
 Emily Perkins, vice president of health and wellness, talks about how Glenmeadow can assist people living with dementia and their families and friends.

 Diane notes that when a parent is living with dementia, the responsibility of being the parent’s main support often falls to one child.
 Those children can perhaps benefit most from the Caregivers Support Group, allowing them a safe space to share emotions.